Colin Harper: Background

 Escaping from the public sector in December 2011, Harper threw himself back into creative mode, beginning work on Bathed in Lightning: John McLaughlin, the 60s and the Emerald Beyond, his biography of guitarist John McLaughlin (up to 1975) in the context of London's musical scenes (jazz, R&B, free improvisation, pop session work) in the 1960s.
 The book was published by Jawbone Press in 2015, pre-launched with a music and speech podcast event with a live audience at Belfast's RedBox Studios, involving Irish jazz personality/BBC NI broadcaster Linley Hamilton, Horslips member/RTE broadcaster Jim Lockhart and various local jazz, blues, bluegrass and pop musicians.
 Unusually, the ebook edition added nearly 100,000 words of extra content to the 215,000-word print edition, with the ebook content also published as a stand-alone ebook for a nominal price at Harper's behest.

 Two further books followed, written simultaneously, in 2015.
-The Wheels of The World: 300 Years of Irish Uilleann Pipers (Jawbone Press, 2015) is a 250,000-word history of the Irish pipes told through detailed chapters on some of its greatest player, going back to the early 1700s.
+The Wheels of The World: 300 Years of Irish Uilleann Pipers (Jawbone Press, 2015) is a 250,000-word history of the Irish pipes told through detailed chapters on some of its greatest players, going back to the early 1700s.
 It was written in collaboration with international recording artist/piper John McSherry.
 The book was promoted with articles in fRoots and the Irish Times, and by a number of live events at festivals, concerts and bookshops in Ireland in mid to late 2015, and radio sessions on BBC NI and RTE including an edition of Arena helmed by Jim Lockhart.
 Eyes Wide Open: True Tales of a Wishbone Ash Warrior (Jawbone Press, 2015) was published with a month of the piping book in October 2015, written by guitarist/vocalist Andy Powell in close collaboration with Harper.
 It was launched with an onstage Q&A at Wishbone Ash's annual AshCon event in Chesterfield in November 2015.